 Canvas Instructions for Students:

-- Creating/Sharing a video using the Canvas Recorder in the Rich Content Editor
+- How to record a video using the Canvas Recorder in the Rich Content Editor (Canvas guide)

 - If using the Canvas Student app: Apple/iOS users / Android users